chetmac/airpress/README.txt

 7. Visit http://airtable.com/api to get your API Key and APP ID.

 == Changelog ==

+= 1.1.53 =
+* Added (much) better error reporting in the VirtualPost config screen.
+Don't forget you can always enable the debugger to get even more debugging data.

 = 1.1.52 =
 * Integrate Freemius for analytic purposes and metrics for plugin improvement purposes.